Ka0o0/unity-2D-shooter/README.md

 ## Graphics

 As mentioned in the introduction, this game will be in 2D and we'll mostly use publicly availble bit assets.

+## Control

+A player should be able to pinch-zoom and drag the main camera around the gamefield.
+To select a soldier during his move, a player just has to click on the game object and a menu is shown, containing the following options:

+- Move
+- Shoot

+Once one of the options is selected, the menu is transitioned away and the player can click on the target location for the given action.
+Should the player click on the same soldier again the movement is aborted.

+If the user has not selected a soldier or is not in one of the action states, a button is shown which will show the main-menu once it is clicked on.

+The main menu will a player to either give up or end the round.
+It should not be possible to reset round.
+Also we have to consider cases where our application is closed during a round.

 ## Scope